WickedReports/php-sdk/README.md

 ```

 You can see list of supported timezones on [PHP.net website](http://php.net/manual/en/timezones.php).

+__You have to use one of these ways to provide date time, otherwise you will get error or wrong date saved into our DB.__

 Provided date-time string will be automatically converted to UTC timezone, as it requires our API documentation.